Electrical & Computer Engineering (ECE)

 2. Learn new design methodologies; tools; techniques for data collection and analysis; and/or instruments with minimal instruction from the faculty advisor.

-3. Orally communicate design and engineering concepts effectively.
+3. Communicate design and engineering concepts effectively.

 4. Prepare clear written reports.